ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C has already established access rights and an OSCORE Security Context with RS, then C can update its access rights by posting a new access token to the /authz-info endpoint.

-The new access token contains the updated access rights for C to access protected resources at RS, and C has to obtain it from AS as a new access token in the same token series of the current one (see {{c-as}} and {{as-c}}).
+The new access token contains the updated access rights for C to access protected resources at RS, and C has to obtain it from AS as a new access token in the same token series of the current one (see {{c-as-comm}}).
 When posting the new access token to the /authz-info endpoint, C MUST protect the POST request using the current OSCORE Security Context shared with RS.
 After successful verification (see {{rs-c}}), RS will replace the old access token with the new one, while preserving the same OSCORE Security Context.
 In particular, C and RS do not re-run the EDHOC protocol and they do not establish a new OSCORE Security Context.

 Editor's note: Add description about the alternative when the AS uploads the new access token to RS.

 If RS receives an access token in an OSCORE protected request, it means that C is requesting an update of access rights.
 In such a case, RS MUST check the following conditions:

-* RS checks whether it stores an access token T_OLD, such that the "id" field of EDHOC_Identifier matches the "id" field of EDHOC_Identifier in the new access token T_NEW.
+* RS checks whether it stores an access token T_OLD, such that the "session\_id" field of EDHOC_Identifier matches the "session\_id" field of EDHOC_Identifier in the new access token T_NEW.

 * RS checks whether the OSCORE Security Context CTX used to protect the request matches the OSCORE Security Context associated with the stored access token T_OLD.